MoneyBadgers/moneybadger-payments-page/README.md

 1. Add in the UI to change Wallet type
 2. Make it work on mobile (deep links)
-3. Don't break on reuse of orderId (for unexpired/unpaid invoices)
-4. Error handling for API errors
+3. Error handling for API errors (including expired invoice)
-5. Copy payment address to clipboard
+4. Copy payment address to clipboard